 The recommended bearing pressures include a factor of safety of 3.0 against bearing capacity failure.
-However, minimum dimensions of 18 inches for continuous footings and 24 inches for spread footings should be used for design, even if the resulting bearing pressure is less than the allowable bearing pressure, to minimize the possibility of a local bearing capacity failure.
+However, minimum widths of 18 inches for continuous footings and minimum plan dimensions of 24 inches for spread footings should be used for design, even if the resulting bearing pressure is less than the allowable bearing pressure, to minimize the possibility of a local bearing capacity failure.

 Consolidation of the soils resulting from the foundation loads will result in measurable but tolerable increments of soil settlements.
-Based on the results of field and laboratory tests, and assuming the foundation elements will be loaded to the maximum net allowable bearing capacity provided above, it is estimated that settlement of square footings up to $4\frac{1}{2}$ feet by $4\frac{1}{2}$ feet in plan dimension and continuous footings up to 3 feet in width will be less than one (1) inch.
-Differential settlement between adjacent columns should be on the order of 50 percent of the realized total settlement increment.
+Based on the results of field and laboratory tests, and assuming the foundation elements will be loaded to the maximum net allowable bearing capacity provided above, it is estimated that settlement of relatively square footings up to $3\frac{1}{2}$ feet by $3\frac{1}{2}$ feet in plan dimension and continuous footings up to 3 feet in width will be less than one (1) inch.
+Differential settlement between adjacent column footings or over a distance of about 50 feet along continuous footings should be less than about $\frac{1}{2}$ -inch.

-It should be noted that the aforementioned bearing capacities are maximum allowable bearing capacities.
+It should be noted that the aforementioned bearing capacities are maximum allowable bearing values.
 For isolated spread footings, a lower bearing capacity can be utilized in conjunction with a larger footing size.
-As a result, a higher applied point load can be supported with equal or lower settlements.
+As a result, a higher applied column load can be supported with equal or lower settlements.
 The following table provides settlement estimates for anticipated footing sizes and maximum applied pressures.

-ESTIMATED SETTLEMENT FOR SQUARE SPREAD FOOTINGS (INCHES) Square Footing Size (ft) 3 31⁄2 4 41/2 5 51⁄2 6 61/2 Actual 1,400 0.59 0.66 0.72 0.78 0.83 0.89 0.94 0.99 Applied 1,600 0.64 0.72 0.79 0.86 0.91 0.97 - - Pressure (psf) 1,800 0.70 0.78 0.85 0.92 0.98 - - - (psi) 2,000 0.74 0.83 0.91 0.99 1 - - -
+ESTIMATED SETTLEMENT FOR SQUARE SPREAD FOOTINGS (INCHES)

+Square Footing Size (feet) 3 31⁄2 4 41⁄2 5 5 1⁄2 6

+1,400 0.64 0.71 0.77 0.83 0.87 0.92 0.96

+Actual 1,400 0.71 0.78 0.85 0.91 0.97 - -

+Applied Pressure 1,600 0.77 0.85 0.93 1.00 - - -

+(psf) 1,800 0.83 0.92 1.00 - - - -

+2,000 0.89 0.98 - - - - -

-Note: A graphical representation of this table is provided in the appendix of the report.
-The values presented above are based on spread footings bearing at a depth of 2 feet below final grade.
+A graphical representation of the above table is provided in the appendix of the report.
+The values presented above are based on spread footings bearing at a minimum depth of 2 feet below final grade, but no deeper than 2 feet below existing grade.

 The above table should be utilized to govern footing design only if the aforementioned maximum net allowable bearing capacity and corresponding limiting footing size does not provide adequate support of the anticipated structural loads.
-A single applied pressure should be chosen and used for the design of all spread footings.
+Furthermore, a single applied pressure value should be chosen and utilized for the design of all spread footings.

 The settlements provided above are estimates.
 Values were derived from empirical equations using average soil characteristics from laboratory testing performed on samples of the subsurface soils of the borings performed at this site.
-Therefore, settlements throughout subject site will likely vary.
+Therefore, it is anticipated that settlements throughout subject site will likely vary.
 The settlement estimates provided in the above table do not include the settlement induced by the proposed fill.
-Therefore, proper time should be given to allow subgrade consolidation due to the weight of the required fill to occur prior to foundation construction.
+As previously discussed, adequate time should be given after fill placement and prior to foundation construction to allow any consolidation due to the weight of the proposed fill to occur.